ishiharaf/mg/README.md

 ## Contributing
 You can contribute by adding more musicians to `people.json`, reviewing existing data to verify its correctness and consistency, or by adding sources and missing information.
 Suggestions are also welcome.
 You can do this by creating a pull request or by filing an issue.

-To see detailed instructions on how to edit see the [CONTRIBUTING](CONTRIBUTING.md) file.
+To see detailed instructions on how to contribute see the [CONTRIBUTING](CONTRIBUTING.md) file.

-## To do
-- Test on different displays.

 ## Changelog
 - See [CHANGELOG](CHANGELOG.md) file.